 While preparing for my Jordan Trail hike and packing my last items, I was confronted with the terrible news that 21 people had died in a tragic flash flood accident near the Dead Sea.
+Additionally, during my hike of the Jordan Trail, 12 people died and 3700 people were evacuated because of flash floods in and around Petra.
 Although accidents like these are very rare, being safe on the trail should always be your main priority, so I hoped for the best, prepared for the worst.
 Here are my tips for getting weather information on the Jordan Trail.

 Weather information on the Jordan Trail – what you can do yourself

 - Locals.
 When you learn some basic Arabic words for the trail, you should be able to get a good sense of the dangers ahead.
 Locals are usually super helpful and knowledgable when it comes to weather dangers (so I learned during my challenging days on the Iceland Laugavegur and Fimmvörðuháls trails where I got caught off guard by a snowstorm).

 - The Arabia Weather app.
 I would strongly recommend downloading the Arabia Weather app – a very very accurate weather app that lets you set weather notifications and that will pro-actively send weather warnings.